 Accounting for two-thirds of the total, furmint is Tokaj’s main grape.
 With a racy acidity, furmint makes crisp, elegant wines, while also reflecting Tokaj’s volcanic soil with a mineral tingle.
 In sweet wines, furmint’s high acidity is essential in keeping sweetness in check.
 The more aromatic hárslevelű can take the edge off furmint in blends and round out the wines.

-The endearingly aromatic Muscat blanc à petit grains (sárgamuskotály), an ancient Greek grape variety, occasionally also appears in blends.
+The endearingly aromatic Muscat blanc à petit grains (sárgamuskotály) occasionally also appears in blends.
 Three addition grapes are officially permitted to grow in Tokaj – zéta, kabar, kövérszőlő – but they're negligible.

-In general, a wine will be sweet when the fruit sugars in the grapes don't fully ferment into alcohol.
-In Tokaj, the botrytis fungus concentrates the contents of the grapes, including their fruit sugars.
-As a result, the grapes are harvested with higher fruit sugar levels than those in regular wine regions.
+In general, a wine is sweet when the fruit sugars in the grapes don't fully ferment into alcohol.
+In Tokaj, the botrytis fungus concentrates the contents of the grapes, including their fruit sugars, and the grapes are harvested with much higher fruit sugar levels than those in regular wine regions.
 Some of those sugars don't transform into alcohol during the fermentation process, instead remaining in the wines as so-called residual sugar.
-Residual sugars play an important role in balancing the wines against its alcohol and acidity.
+Apart from being delicious, residual sugars balance out the inflated acidity levels in the wines.

 How much sugar do Tokaj's sweet wines contain?

-Way less than most people think.
-Plenty of cocktails and even a can of coke contain more sugar than many Tokaj sweet wines.
-The "sweet wine" label is somewhat misleading: Yes, these wines are sweet, but not that sweet; they're more about complex aromas, layers of flavor, and a balance between sweetness and a crisp acidity.
+Less than most people think.
+Plenty of cocktails and even a can of coke contain more sugar than many Tokaj wines.
+The "sweet wine" label is somewhat misleading: Yes, these wines are sweet, but not that sweet; what makes them special is their complex aromas, layers of flavor, and a balance between the sweetness and the acidity.